 Everyone needs an estate plan.
-There is no reason anyone in Texas should die without a will.
-The process can be simple and not that expensive.
-An estate plan is so important that I offer my services for as low as $750.00 per individual for a Will, Power of Attorney, Medical Power of Attorney, Medical Directive, HIPAA Release, and Children’s Medical Power of Attorney.
+There is no reason anyone in Texas should ever die without a will.
+The process can be simple and inexpensive.
+An estate plan is so important; and I feel strongly that everyone should have one in place, for their security and the security of their family.
+I am committed to helping people prepare for their futures, so I offer my services for as low as $750 per individual, for a Will, Power of Attorney, Medical Power of Attorney, Medical Directive, HIPAA Release, and Children’s Medical Power of Attorney.

 The other components to an Estate Plan prepared by my office are a Power of Attorney, Medical Power of Attorney, Medical Directive, HIPAA Release, and Children’s Medical Power of Attorney.
 These documents are effective during your lifetime.

-Over the years, I have created trusts for specific purposes such as to fund college education.
-For high net worth individuals, trusts are used to minimize the value of an estate prior to death and to gift money and assets to family members or charities during the individual’s lifetime.
+Over the years, I have also created trusts for specific purposes, such as to fund college education, etc. For high net worth individuals, trusts are used to minimize the value of an estate prior to death, and to gift money and assets to family members or charities during the individual’s lifetime.

-In other states, trust planning is often used to avoid an arduous probate process.
-With an independent administration in Texas, the probate process does not need to be a reason to create a trust.
-The federal estate tax exemption is currently so high that it effects very few people minimizing the need for trust planning to reduce the value of an individual’s estate.
+In states other than Texas, trust planning is often used to avoid an arduous probate process.
+With an independent administration in Texas, the probate process is not typically a reason to create a trust.
+The federal estate tax exemption is currently so high that it affects very few people, minimizing the need for trust planning as a means to reduce the value of an individual’s estate.
 Texas has no state estate tax.

 What Issues Or Matters Can All Be Addressed In A Will?

-A Will primarily details your wishes with respect to your possessions and designates a person you trust to manage the probate process.
-I provide a very short questionnaire to the client requesting the information, I need to prepare their will.
+A Will primarily details your wishes with respect to your possessions, and designates a person you trust to manage the probate process.
+I provide a very short questionnaire to all my clients who have requested information in regard to the preparation of a will.

 How Often Should I Give My Estate Plan A Check Up?

-An estate plan should be updated at a minimum every 10 years.
+An estate plan should be updated, at minimum, every 10 years.
 Your estate plan should also be updated when you have children or additional children, a significant change in financial condition, or a change in marital status.

 What Is The Best Place for Me To Keep A Will?

-My office maintains most original wills.
-I offer this service at no cost to the client.
-If the client wants to keep their original will, I recommend maintaining in a safety deposit box.
+My office maintains most original wills we draft.
+I offer this service at no additional cost to my clients.
+If a client wants to keep their original will, I recommend storing it in a safety deposit box.